ElliotRedhead/PrintCrate/TESTING.md

 # PrintCrate - Development Testing

+## Note to Assessors

+Superuser access to the PostgreSQL database is granted to the following account for ease of your testing purposes.
+Username: CodeInstitute
+Password: PrintCI2020
+These credentials have only been made available for assessment purposes of this educational project, and would not be shared in a production environment.

 ## Automated Testing

 Automated testing is conducted to support manual testing during development as required, the intent is not to achieve 100% coverage with automated testing alone as this would delay rather than aid project development.